-Excerpts from the College Catalog:
+Excerpts from the College Catalog and within Policy Section 1 - Part 1.
+C.:

 The following information is presented in accordance with the Drug-free Schools and Communities Act Amendments of 1989.

 Standards of Conduct

 It is the policy of Montcalm Community College that the transportation, possession or consumption of an alcoholic beverage or a controlled substance on college property is prohibited.